 Check the condition of the recipient’s hearing (#14)

-- Put 2-3 drops of Helichrysum in the hand
+- Put 2-3 drops of Helichrysum onto the palm of the hand.

 - Hand the oil bottle to the recipient to sniff and hold.
 See #10.

-- Apply to ear canal rubbing it lightly around the canal.
+- Using finger, apply to ear canal, rubbing it lightly around the canal.

 - Then, follow along the mastoid bone outside the ear and on down and around towards the center of the neck.